Removes unused imports and unused variables

 Below is the full listing of options:

-usage: autoflake [-h] [-i] [-r] [--imports IMPORTS] [--remove-all-unused-imports] [--remove-unused-variables] [--version] files [files ...]
+usage: autoflake [-h] [-i] [-r] [--imports IMPORTS] [--expand-star-imports] [--remove-all-unused-imports] [--remove-unused-variables] [--version] files [files ...]
 Removes unused imports and unused variables as reported by pyflakes. positional arguments: files files to format optional arguments: -h, --help show this help message and exit -c, --check return error code if changes are needed -i, --in-place make changes to files instead of printing diffs -r, --recursive drill down directories recursively --exclude globs exclude file/directory names that match these comma- separated globs --imports IMPORTS by default, only unused standard library imports are removed; specify a comma-separated list of additional modules/packages --expand-star-imports expand wildcard star imports with undefined names; this only triggers if there is only one star import in the file; this is skipped if there are any uses of `__all__` or `del` in the file --remove-all-unused-imports remove all unused imports (not just those from the standard library) --remove-duplicate-keys remove all duplicate keys in objects --remove-unused-variables remove unused variables --version show program's version number and exit

 To run the unit tests:

 There is also an fuzz test, which runs against any collection of given Python files.
 It tests autoflake against the files and checks how well it does by running pyflakes on the file before and after.
 The test fails if the pyflakes results change for the worse.
 (This is done in memory.
 The actual files are left untouched.):

 $ ./test_fuzz.py --verbose

 It might be the case that you have some imports for their side effects, even if you are not using them directly in that file.